-(1) Percentages based on 121,551,075 shares outstanding as of October 25, 2018, excluding shares held by us as treasury shares.

-Includes 221,825 ordinary shares held by Pantheon China Acquisition Limited, an entity controlled by Mr. Mark D. Chen.
-Ms. Jennifer J. Weng and Mr. Mark D. Chen are married.

-Includes (i) 77,902,096 ordinary shares held by Blue Ocean Structure Investment Company Ltd ("Blue Ocean"); and (ii) 1,626,566 ordinary shares held of record by Golden Meditech Stem Cells (BVI) Company Limited ("GM Stem Cells") in which GM Stem Cells has agreed to immediately transfer to Blue Ocean or its designee on demand.
+- (1) Percentages based on 121,551,075 shares outstanding as of October 25, 2019, excluding shares held by us as treasury shares. - (2) Includes 221,825 ordinary shares held by Pantheon China Acquisition Limited, an entity controlled by Mr. Mark D. Chen.
+Ms. Jennifer J. Weng and Mr. Mark D. Chen are married. - Includes (i) 77,902,096 ordinary shares held by Blue Ocean Structure Investment Company Ltd ("Blue Ocean"); and (ii) 1,626,566 ordinary shares held of record by Golden Meditech Stem Cells (BVI) Company Limited ("GM Stem Cells") in which GM Stem Cells has agreed to immediately transfer to Blue Ocean or its designee on demand.
 Nanjing Ying Peng Hui Kang Medical Industry Investment Partnership (limited partnership) ("Nanjing Ying Peng") beneficially owns 100% of the outstanding shares of Blue Ocean and Nanjing Ying Peng Asset Management Co., Ltd. ("Nanjing Ying Peng GP") is the general partner and executive partner of Nanjing Ying Peng.
 As a result, each of Nanjing Ying Peng and Nanjing Ying Peng GP are deemed to be beneficial owners of the 79,528,662 ordinary shares beneficially owned by Blue Ocean.
-In addition, Mr. Yafei Yuan has the right to indirectly appoint three members out of five members of the investment committee of Nanjing Ying Peng, and as a result of the voting and disposition of the 79,528,662 ordinary shares beneficially owned by Nanjing Ying Peng being determined by such investment committee, Mr. Yafei Yuan may be deemed to beneficially own the 79,528,662 ordinary shares beneficially owned by Nanjing Ying Peng.
+In addition, Mr. Yafei Yuan has the right to indirectly appoint three members out of five members of the investment committee of Nanjing Ying Peng, and as a result of the voting and disposition of the 79,528,662 ordinary shares beneficially owned by Nanjing Ying Peng.

-- Includes (i) 2,686,300 ordinary shares held by Jayhawk Private Equity Fund II, L.P.; (ii) 12,751,500 ordinary shares and 528,500 derivative call rights held by JHMS Fund, LLC; and (iii) 159,400 ordinary shares held by the Kent C. McCarthy Revocable Trust dated October 24, 2003.
+- Includes (i) 1,798,678 ordinary shares held by Jayhawk Private Equity Fund II, L.P.; (ii) 12,080,153 ordinary shares and 100,000 derivative call rights held by JHMS Fund, LLC; and (iii) 50,600 ordinary shares held by the Kent C. McCarthy Revocable Trust dated October 24, 2003.
 Mr. Kent C. McCarthy is the manager of Jayhawk Private Equity, LLC, which is the general partner of Jayhawk Private Equity GP II, L.P.
 Jayhawk Private Equity GP II, L.P. is the general partner of Jayhawk Private Equity Fund II, L.P.
 As a result, Mr. McCarthy, Jayhawk Private Equity, LLC and Jayhawk Private Equity GP II, L.P are deemed to be beneficial owners of the securities owned of record by Jayhawk Private Equity Fund II, L.P.
-Mr. McCarthy is also the manager of Jayhawk Capital Management, L.L.C., which is the manager of JHMS Management, LLC is the manager of JHMS Fund, LLC.
-As a result, Mr. McCarthy, Jayhawk Capital Management, LLC and JHMS Management, LLC are deemed to be beneficial owners of the securities owned of record by JHMS Fund, LLC.
+Mr. McCarthy is also the manager of Jayhawk Capital Management, L.L.C., which is the manager of JHMS Management, LLC are deemed to be beneficial owners of the securities owned of record by JHMS Fund, LLC.
 Mr. McCarthy is also the trustee of the Kent C. McCarthy Revocable Trust dated October 24, 2003.
 As a result, Mr. McCarthy is deemed to be beneficial owners of the securities owned of record by the Kent C. McCarthy Revocable Trust dated October 24, 2003.
-Information derived from a 13G/A filed on February 13, 2018. - Magnum Opus International (PTC) Limited ("Magnum Trustee") has disclaimed beneficial ownership of such securities, except to the extent the exercise of its discretionary trust powers vests it with voting and/or dispositive control over such securities.
-Due to his ownership of all the outstanding interests in Mag Ops Limited, which is the sole owner of Magnum Trustee, Mr. Albert Chen may be deemed to beneficially own such securities, which beneficial ownership has been disclaimed by Mr. Chen.
+Information derived from a 13G/A filed on February 14, 2019. - Magnum Opus International (PTC) Limited ("Magnum Trustee") has disclaimed beneficial ownership of such securities, except to the extent the exercise of its discretionary trust powers vests it with voting and/or dispositive control over such securities.
+Due to his ownership of all the outstanding interests in Mag Ops Limited, which is the sole owner of Magnum Trustee, Mr. Albert Chen may be deemed to beneficially own such securities, which beneficial ownership has been disclaimed by Mr. Albert Chen.

-As of October 25, 2018, 29.1% of our outstanding ordinary shares are held by 4 record holders in the United States.
+As of October 25, 2019, 29.1% of our outstanding ordinary shares are held by 4 record holders in the United States.
 We are not aware of any arrangement that may, at a subsequent date, result in a change of control of our company.